rsaavedraf/checkmate-in-x/README.md

 | ...        | | | | |

 ## Next tasks:
-- Implement a multithreaded Python version
+- Implement a multiprocessing Python version
 - Implement a single threaded version in another language
-- Implement a multithreaded version in that language
+- Implement a multiprocessing version in that language

 File last_updates.txt in the repository has a list of important milestones reached during the development.